 Just as Perceval left the forest in search of the Grail he knew little about, there are new adventures at hand for you and for me that we can’t at this time perceive… new worlds to embrace and old ones to conquer.
 But it’s all for naught if you never enter the world.
 I have done my best to teach and guide you… to keep you on the road to the secret knowledge which reveals itself at a moments notice never to return again.

 So my final advise on this day of reckoning is to breath deep and fly the middle way through the Southern Cross as you touch the Aurora.
 Beware of flying too close to the sun, as well as deep oceans, and keep firm in the face of adversity.
-For it is the man that never speaks out who walks about as though he were already in the grave.
+For it is the manager who was going through it was just so he could be the same and I cannot it would have a lot to say that never speaks out who walks about as though he were already in the grave.

 Once upon a dream in a time not long ago while sailing the dark silent sea in the vicinity of the constellation Crux which harbors the Southern Cross, our pilgrim found himself immersed in unwritten words, wordless readings, and silent teachings, for he now understood that nature is the true teacher in all of our ways of understanding words.
 The true understanding of what he read enveloped and afforded him the real test of insight, what he called intuition, instinct, a sixth sense.

 The stuff of the mind can be calm in one instance and treatuous in another just like the river, beneath the surface, are rip currents wanting to pull the flow of water under into opposite directions much like the way the currents in the mind work.
 Indeed some drown in these waters never to be heard from again while others embrace themselves in timeless fluidity.